23.9. 17:00 Radical Mutation − Radio Session #1

 Listening at Pungwe – the joint project of the Namibian historian Memory Biwa and the sound artist Robert Machiri – deals with German colonial history in their radiophonic lecture performance “Dzimudzangara: A Spectral Figuration of Archival Voices”.
 The story is about Kingigitile ‘Bokero’ Ngwale, who, obsessed with the spirit medium Hongo, recruits fighters against the German invaders.
 The artists overlay vinyl recordings from several decades with songs, poems and momentary gestures into the past, and invite listeners to collectively hear and feel that which is invisible.

-Daniel Daude + guest (The String Archestra) // MINCO
+Conversation: Dr. Dr. Daniele G. Daude + guest (The String Archestra)

-Daniele Daude, the founder and director of the String Archestra, discusses the histories of Black composers and their roles in liberation movements.
+Dr. Dr. Daniele G. Daude, the founder and director of The String Archestra, discusses the histories of Black composers and their roles in liberation movements.
 The String archestra is a chamber, string ensemble created in 2016 in Berlin, Germany to empower musicians of color in classical music and to recognize composers who have been overlooked in music history because of their ethnicity and gender.

 MINCO is a Berlin born and raised artist.
 Her sound is a brilliant fusion of Berlin clubbing sensibilities, a family lineage rooted in West Africa and an enlightening trip to South Africa, where she fell in love with house music.
 Her music incorporates intense and driving melodic house and techno with an uncontested rhythmic funk.
 Currently MINCO is a part of the Berlin-based Rise Collective and a resident at the highly prestigious Watergate club.